wikimedia/mediawiki-extensions-MobileFrontend/README.md

 #### Versioning

-Adhere to [http://semver.org/](http://semver.org/ "http://semver.org/") when changing versions.
+Adhere to <http://semver.org/> when changing versions.

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >
-> MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.
+> MAJOR version when you make incompatible API changes, MINOR version when you
+> add functionality in a backwards-compatible manner, and PATCH version when
+> you make backwards-compatible bug fixes.

 #### Configuration options

 ##### $wgMFEnableXAnalyticsLogging

-Whether or not to enable the use of the X-Analytics HTTP response header This header is used for analytics purposes.
+Whether or not to enable the use of the X-Analytics HTTP response header.
+This header is used for analytics purposes.

 See: https://www.mediawiki.org/wiki/Analytics/Kraken/Data_Formats/X-Analytics